michaeltrs/DeepSatData/download/README.md

 ```
 sh download/download.sh file1.csv,file2.csv,...
 ```
-he products will be downloaded in the parent directory of the first .csv file.
+All products will be downloaded in the parent directory of the first .csv file.

-## TODO
-- [] in get tiles file plot geo of tiles and aoi